- About Us

 - Blog United

-An estimated 400,000 of our neighbors are at risk of hunger in OUR community.
-And more than 18,000 people in OUR community will experience homelessness over the course of one year.* The final Building Block to self-sufficiency is Health (food, shelter, and medical care).
-Whether it’s a child at risk of going hungry, a family in need of safe housing, or an elderly person struggling to pay for needed medication, Orange County United Way is working to ensure everyone has access to these vital services—because without them, the pathway to self-sufficiency is unachievable.
+An estimated 400,000 of our neighbors are at risk of hunger in OUR community.* And more than 18,000 people in OUR community will experience homelessness over the course of one year.* The third Building Block to self-sufficiency is Health (food, shelter, and medical care).
+Whether it’s a child at risk of going hungry, or an insured family struggling to pay for needed medication, Orange County United Way is working to ensure everyone has access to these vital services—because without them, the pathway to self-sufficiency is unachievable.

 The United Way Objective